Navigating Grief After Job Loss or Retirement

 Moving forward

-The first step in dealing with grief is to acknowledge and accept your feelings.
+The first step in coping with grief is to acknowledge and accept your feelings.
 It’s common to feel a range of emotions, from sadness and anger to relief and excitement.
 Allow yourself to experience these emotions without judgment.
 Keeping a journal and writing about your feelings can be a therapeutic way to process your emotions and gain clarity.
+Other tips include:

-• Creating a new daily routine, which can help restore your sense of normalcy and purpose.
+• Creating a new daily routine to help restore your sense of normalcy and purpose.
 Having a structured day can reduce feelings of aimlessness and improve mental wellbeing.

 • Setting small, achievable goals to stay motivated and productive.

-• Reinvent yourself and see this time as an opportunity to discover new passions and interests.
+• Reinventing yourself and seeing this time as an opportunity to discover new passions and interests.

-• Find support and stay connected to your network of former colleagues, friends and family.
-These people often become links for new social networks.
+• Finding support and staying connected to your former co-workers, friends and family.
+These people often become links to new social networks.

-• Use this transitional period as an opportunity for personal growth.
+• Using this transitional period as an opportunity for personal growth.
 Consider pursuing education, developing new skills or embarking on projects that bring you joy.

 • Taking time to change your perspective allows you to find the silver lining in living with loss.
-Embrace this new chapter as an opportunity and be open to new experiences and opportunities.
+Embrace this new chapter as an opportunity and be open to new experiences.